17 May Dyson or Shark?

 Shark ICZ160 & ICZ300 Cordless Vacuum Cleaner

-This model incorporates the best of everything that Shark has to offer.
 There are two different variations available, with or without pet tool.
-If you have cats and dogs then the motorised pet tool is well worth having for above-floor cleaning for the likes of stairs and sofas.
+If you have cats or dogs, or both, then the motorised pet tool is well worth having for above-floor cleaning for the likes of stairs and sofas.

 With no wires or cables in sight it offers ultimate ease of use and convenience.
 It comes with the Duo Clean floorhead for super easy switching between hard floors and carpet and this model also comes with cordless “powered lift away”.

 This allows you to remove the central unit with one click and with no cables so you can manoeuvre into any spot that is awkward such as under furniture, up to the ceiling and up and down stairs with no bother.

 Suction power is very strong and the battery will last around 25 minutes on full power or up to 50 minutes with the ICZ160 or 60 minutes with the ICZ300 if you vary the power settings.

 This is a workhorse of a vacuum cleaner suitable for medium to large size homes.